nataliamoran/maia-chess-dashboard/deliverable-1/planning.md

 First, the optimal plays that those chess engines generate are often uninterpretable to a human user (as shown from our partner’s research).
 Since the human user can’t understand why the AI made those plays in the first place, it is hard for the user to learn from those plays and feedback.
 However, MAIA, the AI our product will be using, takes this in mind and produces human-like optimal plays that our users can understand and learn from.
 The user can more easily understand the feedback our product provides and more easily learn from it.

 Second, the current platforms are lacking the ability to find mistakes, interesting moves, tricky moves, from a user’s game history.
 They are often focused on a specific game and only provide game-level feedback.
-Our product goes beyond that and provides state-level feedback and general-level feedback.
+Our product goes beyond that and provides state-level and general-level feedback.
 Also, the user can just search for something like their mistakes and it will display mistakes the user made from a range of games the user played in the past.
 Something other platforms do not provide.
-This is much easier for the user to use and see their mistakes and learn from their mistakes.
-The user will get a wider range of feedback specific to them that will help in their learning.
+This will be much easier for the user to see and learn from their mistakes.
+The user will get a wider range of feedback specific to them which will help in their learning.

 Our partner’s mission is to create an AI that acts as an algorithmic teaching tool to human users.
 Our project provides a platform to display the current AI our partner has and gather data from the users so our partner can use it in their research.